 Bowen disease can sometimes progress to an invasive squamous cell skin cancer, so doctors usually recommend treating it.
 People who have these are also at higher risk for other skin cancers, so close follow-up with a doctor is important.

-These cancers develop from melanocytes, the pigment-making cells found in the epidermis.
+These cancers develop from melanocytes, the pigment-making cells in the epidermis.
 Melanomas are much less common than basal and squamous cell cancers, but they are more likely to grow and spread if left untreated.
-Melanoma are discussed in Melanoma Skin Cancer.
+Melanomas are discussed in Melanoma Skin Cancer.

 Other types of skin cancer are much less common and are treated differently.
 These include:

 Together, these types account for less than 1% of all skin cancers.

 Most skin tumors are benign (not cancerous) and rarely if ever turn into cancers.
 There are many kinds of benign skin tumors, including:

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 Christensen SR, Wilson LD, Leffell DJ.
 Chapter 90: Cancer of the Skin.
 In: DeVita VT, Lawrence TS, Rosenberg SA, eds.
 DeVita, Hellman, and Rosenberg’s Cancer: Principles and Practice of Oncology.
 11th ed.
 Philadelphia, Pa: Lippincott Williams & Wilkins; 2019.

 Lim JL, Asgari M. Cutaneous squamous cell carcinoma (cSCC): Clinical features and diagnosis.
 UpToDate.
 2023.
 Accessed at https://www.uptodate.com/contents/cutaneous-squamous-cell-carcinoma-cscc-clinical-features-and-diagnosis on August 16, 2023.